July 28, 29 and 30, 2017

 KRTY Hosts “Hot Country Sunday” on July 30 at Gilroy Garlic Festival

 June 15, 2017 (Gilroy, CA): The 2017 Gilroy Garlic Festival is bigger, better, and bolder than ever before—and that also goes for the “Hot Country Sunday” lineup of new acts hosted by 95.3 KRTY on the Amphitheater Stage on Sunday, July 30.
-The trio of exciting up-and-coming country artists includes Aubrey Road, Chris Ferrara, and Jacob Davis.
+The trio of exciting up-and-coming country artists includes Aubrey Road, Carly Pearce, and Jacob Davis.

 KRTY General Manager Nate Deaton said, “We are very excited to be bringing three new artists to the Garlic Festival again this year.
 We are thrilled with the line-up and know the success we have had in the past with artists like Rascal Flatts, Brothers Osborne, Kip Moore, Jon Pardi and Dustin Lynch will be replicated again this year.
 We hope to see everyone out at Christmas Hill Park on Sunday, July 30!”